yogthos/pixel-mosaic/README.md

 ### Color Quantization

-When `colorLimit` is specified, the algorithm:
+When `colorLimit` is specified, the algorithm uses an improved diversity-maximizing approach:

-1. Builds a frequency map of all colors in the image
+1. Samples colors from the image (for performance on large images)
-2. Selects the N most common colors (where N = colorLimit)
+2. Selects the most common color as the first palette entry
+3. Iteratively adds colors that are most different from the existing palette (maximizing color diversity)
-3. Maps each pixel to its nearest color in the reduced palette
+4. Maps each pixel to its nearest color in the reduced palette

-This creates a more authentic pixel art look with limited color palettes.
+This ensures the color palette represents the full range of colors in the image, preventing monocolor artifacts and creating more authentic pixel art with limited color palettes.

 ## Browser Compatibility

 - Modern browsers with ES6 module support
 - Canvas API support required
+- WebGL support recommended for GPU acceleration (falls back to CPU if unavailable)
 - File API support for file uploads

 ## Development